herakleitos/Test/DialogflowTest/Intent.md

 |customVariable | string  | no | yes |custom value sent to signin page.
 |openIn | string  | no | yes |enums contain sideWindow,newWindow,currentWindow,when channelType is livechat, it represents the way that a page will be opened.

-#### Questions Json Format
+#### Question Json Format
-Questions is represented as simple flat json objects with the following keys:
+Question is represented as simple flat json objects with the following keys:

 |Name| Type| Read-only    | Mandatory | Description
 | ------------- |--------------------- | ---------- | -------------------- | ------------------